Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "The art of being happy lies in the power of extracting happiness from common things."
+> "If you are going to achieve excellence in big things, you develop the habit in little matters."
-> — **Henry Ward Beecher**
+> — **Colin Powell**

 ---